Javonte Williams Player Prop Bets for NFL Week 12 | Denver vs. Los Angeles 11/28/2021

 Matchup vs. Los Angeles

-- The Chargers have the NFL's worst defense against the run, surrendering 145.1 yards per game.
+- Williams will go up against a Chargers squad that allows 145.1 rushing yards per game and is the NFL's worst rush defense.

-- This year the Chargers have conceded 13 rushing TDs.
-They are ranked 29th in the NFL in that category.
+- This year the Chargers are ranked 29th in the league in rushing touchdowns allowed (13).

 Recent Performances

-- In his Week 10 matchup with the Eagles, Williams picked up 48 yards on eight carries (averaging six yards per attempt).
+- Williams put together a 48-yard rushing performance in his Week 10 matchup with the Eagles, carrying the ball eight times (averaging six yards per carry).

 Williams' Denver Teammates